User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 In the ICD-10 code search window, select the appropriate ICD-10 code:

-The new code now appears in the Patient Risk dashboard.
+The new code now appears in the Diagnosis Gaps dashboard.

 The diagnosis gaps functionality in athenaClinicals sources gaps both natively and externally.